 When I first saw this double image ambrotype, my attention was drawn to the young man wearing the stovepipe hat.
 I had the impression that he must have a good sense of humor.
 As there were many more images to examine, I continued to proceed in my review of the collection presented to me.

 I recall having come back to the image of the young man with the stovepipe hat at least half a dozen times over the next few days.
-In retrospect I think that there was some very faint mental connection with the face of the young man in the stovepipe hat and that of an older man.
+In retrospect I think that there was a faint mental connection between the face of the young man in the stovepipe hat and that of an known older man.
 And yet I did not connect either ambrotype image to Samuel Clemens.
 Why then, did I keep coming back to the double ambrotype images?
 I reasoned that there was something there, but I could not figure out what it was.

 Finally, after a few days I recalled that Samuel Clemens had a mustache similar to that of the young man in the stovepipe hat.
 With but several clicks on the computer it all became clear to me.
 The young man in the stovepipe hat was none other than the great humorist, Samuel Clemens!

 It may interest the viewer to know that I was instantly or near instantly able to recognize all the other images in the collection except these two images of Samuel Clemens.
 With these two images it took, as I recall, four days and half a dozen visits.